 Self-worth is the sense of one’s own value as a person.
 You express your self-worth in the way you treat yourself, in how well you understand yourself, and in how you accept your feelings.
 When there is a disturbance in self and body image, a few particular disorders are becoming more and more common with men and women alike.
-Here at Life Worth Living (LWL) our collective and cumulative approach to treatment started with securing the health and safety of those with diagnosable eating disorders.

 If you’re ready to take your first step, or are in the middle of your journey through recovery, please let our professionals assist you along the way.
 We provide a warm, encouraging environment to promote positive life change laying the foundation for your continued progress.
 Learn more by taking our Eating Disorder Questionnaire.

 * If you think you might suffer from an eating disorder it is important that you also talk to your doctor, as there are many physical complications that can arise.